About Charfield Angling Association (CAA)

 Approach - CAA's waters are unstocked, with barbless/de-barbed hooks and catch and release of all fish (with the exception of any feral rainbow trout) being mandatory.
 The goal of the Association is to ensure a sustainable fishery is maintained, with environmental and other challenges anticipated and overcome.
 In line with this, all members are required to: 1.)
 Submit an annual Catch Return (so issues can be identified and informed decisions taken) plus 2.)
 Attend a minimum of 1 habitat improvement working party (HIWP) a year.

-The Association is an inclusive organisation open to all (see Access Statement on Resources tab).
+The Association is an inclusive organisation (see Access Statement on Resources tab).
 It is a member of the Angling Trust and supporter of the Wild Trout Trust and the Bristol Avon Rivers Trust (BART), part of the River Trusts movement.
+Together we:

 - Undertake regular Riverfly Monitoring (supporting the Riverfly Partnership to assess and report on the health of the river) and Water-Blitz water quality analysis;

-- Deliver habitat improvement works including invasive Himalayan Balsam removal and plastic/litter picking/removal;
+- Deliver habitat improvement works including non native invasive Himalayan Balsam removal and plastic/litter picking/removal;

 - Foster wild fish populations, with no stocking on CAA waters and barbless hooks /careful catch and release mandated for all species (with the exception of escapee rainbow trout, though none have been seen in recent years);